 There are many more intersex variations

 Fausto-Sterling’s figure for idiopathic intersex traits is also important to note.
 Idiopathic diagnoses are those where the aetiology (cause or history) is not known.
-In 2013, Professor Olaf Hiort, chief of the Division of Paediatric Endocrinology and Diabetes in the Department of Paediatrics at Lübeck University, Germany, recently cited “at least 40” distinct intersex variations, and presented a rather different – and substantially larger – figure:
+In 2013, Professor Olaf Hiort, chief of the Division of Paediatric Endocrinology and Diabetes in the Department of Paediatrics at Lübeck University, Germany, has cited “at least 40” distinct intersex variations, also identifying a large range of individuals without specific identified genetic causes:

 DSD comprise a heterogeneous group of differences of sex development with at least 40 different entities of which most are genetically determined.
 An exact diagnosis is lacking in 10 to 80% of the cases.